Home

 • Any other aspects regarding your credit over time.

-Credit scores below 620 will lead some creditors to deny you credit or insist upon a higher interest rate.
+Credit rating scores below 620 will lead some creditors to deny your loan or insist upon a higher interest rate.
 A score above 620 generally indicates a good risk.

 If a prospective creditor turns you down, or you are accepted at a higher rate of interest than normally offered, you should inquire as to what criteria was used to formulate their decision.

-Once you have that information available, you must begin a credit improvement campaign.
+Once you have that information available, you must begin a fico improvement campaign.

 2. Let some time go by making sure all your payments are timely.
 By keeping your payments on time, the negative factor will be reduced.

 3. Eliminate unneeded open lines of credit.
-The more open lines of credit which show on your report lower your overall credit score.
+The more open lines which show on your report lowers your overall score.

-Most creditors use a credit score rating to evaluate your credit record.
-This involves using your credit application and report to get information about you, such as your annual income, outstanding debt, bill-paying history, and the number and types of accounts you have as well as how long you’ve had them.
+Most creditors use a rating system to evaluate your FICO record.
+This involves using your application and report to get information about you, such as your annual income, outstanding debt, bill-paying history, and the number and types of accounts you have as well as how long you’ve had them.

-Return from Credit Score Rating to Debt Elimination Programs!
+Return from Credit Score Rating to Credit Repair!